Shipping/Returns/PackagingExpand +Close x

 Can I feed kibble and We Feed Raw?

 While we always recommend feeding 100% raw to see the full benefits of a raw diet, we understand that this isn't feasible for everyone, so we of course support the idea that some raw is better than none.
 What we'd recommend you purchase (since you won't be feeding your pet our food for every meal) are our 5LB bulk patties.
 They're complete and balanced and made from the same high-quality meats as our meal plan patties with all of the correct ratios of meaty meat, organ meat, and bone, but they're more cost-effective than our meal plans because you do the daily meal portioning yourself.

 How much and how often should I feed my dog?

-We believe in feeding 2-4% of the dog's ideal, adult body weight depending on the size of the dog.
+If you’re feeding our meal plans, you do not have to worry about weighing or portioning.
+We’ve done the work for you.
+All you do is thaw and feed.
+If feeding our bulk patties, we believe in feeding 2-4% of the dog's ideal, adult body weight depending on the size of the dog.
+For smaller dogs, we feed a higher percentage of their ideal adult weight.
 Feeding amounts can vary depending on your dog's physiology and daily activity levels, but the general rule is to start with 2% of your dog's ideal body weight and adjust as necessary depending on weight gain or loss.
 Pregnant or lactating mothers require a higher percentage.
-Puppies will be fed the same amount as adult dogs but at a different frequency: For the first six months 3-4 tims per day; from six months to a year feed twice per day and after a year of age feed once per day.
-Food can be fed in one meal once a day or split into two meals twice a day.
-To figure out precisely how much your dog should be eating, you can take advantage of our Feeding Calculator.
+Puppies will be fed the same amount as adult dogs but at a different frequency: For the first six months, feed 3-4 times per day; from six months to a year, feed twice per day, and after a year of age, feed once per day.
+Food can be fed in one meal once a day or split into multiple meals.
+To figure out precisely how much your dog should be eating, follow these guidelines:

 Pet Health & BehaviorExpand +Close x